Child support and military deployment

-You need to tell us you are being deployed and ensure we have your up to date details.
-If you do not tell us about your deployment you might pay too much child support, fall behind in your payments, build up a debt or not receive the correct amount.
+You need to tell us you’re being deployed and make sure we have your correct details.
+If you don’t tell us about your deployment you might pay too much child support, fall behind in your payments, build up a debt or not receive the correct amount.

 Make sure you tell us all relevant details, such as: